-I am delighted to be able to share my enthusiasm for the Coventry Philharmonic Choir with you.
-The choir was founded in 1943 – a particularly dark time for the city of Coventry, and a time when hope for the future must have been at a premium.
-Our founding members probably did not imagine that they were starting a Society that would last well into the new millennium.
+I am delighted to be able to share my enthusiasm for the Coventry Philharmonic Society with you.
+The Society was founded on 12th April 1943 – a particularly dark time for the city of Coventry, and a time when hope for the future must have been at a premium.
+Our founding members probably did not imagine that they were starting a society that would last well into the new millennium.
 No doubt they focussed on their first concert, and then on the concert after that.
-But in doing so they founded a tradition of striving for excellence in choral singing, coupled with open access to the Choir for anyone who would enjoy what we do, that succeeding generations have maintained right up to the present day.
+But in doing so they founded a tradition of striving for excellence in choral singing, coupled with open access to the Society for anyone who would enjoy what we do, that succeeding generations have maintained right up to the present day.

 We all of us greatly enjoy the challenge of learning new works and performing them to a high standard.
 Most of all, however, we sing to make a contribution to the musical life of Coventry and Warwickshire and to enjoy the experience of making music together.
 It would be our pleasure to welcome you to the choir should you choose to join us.